JenFaith/JenFaith/README.md

-### Hi there! 👋
+### Hi there!

-I'm Jennifer, a data scientist where I'm currently working for a tech startup in Miami and where I am learning a lot about anomaly detection, creating smart KPIs, and data engineering.
+I'm Jennifer, and I'm currently leading the data engineering & analytics function for c3 (a subsidiary of SBE).
+I'm currently working on creating automations and products for operations teammates that enable them to focus on the most essential parts of their jobs as well as creating comprehensive data stories that enable leaders to make better decisions.

 - How to reach me: jennifer.faith16@gmail.com